AndrewWPhillips/eggql/TUTORIAL.md

 	Appears []int `egg:"appearsIn:[Episode]"`
 ```

 Here the first tag option (`appearsIn:[Episode]`) says that the GraphQL name of the field is `appearsIn` and the type is a list of `Episode`.
-(Square brackets around a type in GraphQL means a list.)
+(Square brackets around a type in GraphQL means a list of that type.)

 Here's the complete program with the above changes.
+Note that the `gqlEnums` map is now the first parameter to `MustRun`.

 ```Go
 package main